ddkpham/lucid-images/cmpt383.md

 ### Methods of communication

 There are two main methods of communication between the 3 different language modules.
-The first is with a RPC REST server.
+The first is with a `RPC REST server`.
 The browser makes HTTP requests on behalf of the front end code to a python web server.
-The python web server is running a RabbitMQ message queue client.
+The python web server is running a `RabbitMQ message queue` client.
 The web server packages this request and places it onto the RabbitMQ queue to the Go image processing server.
 From here, the Go image web server accepts the incoming message and performs the desired computation.
 Once finished, the web server returns whether or not the request was processed successfully.
 The images are written into React's public directory.
 This is so React can render the images (React is not allowed to access files outside of its src directory expect files in the public folder).
-The overall system design is web-queue worker.
+The overall system architecture design is a web-queue worker.

 Webqueue-worker definition: